domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/models/README.md

 ## Movement System
 The movement system is made of a gear mechanism that **increases torque** and **reduces speed**.
 This is necessary because the motor operates at a very high speed.
-All gear connections are lubricated with oil to reduce friction and wear.
+All gear connections are lubricated with oil to reduce friction and wear, and **bearings are used to ensure smoother rotation and durability**.
 The movement system parts are **3D-printed**.

 ---